The business loan interest rate for secured and unsecured business loans

 In effect, the business loan interest rate for invoice finance is the advance fee.
 Although this might seem low, it’s paid for the time the invoice has been outstanding.
 So if you pay 4% to get your money 60 days early, the annual interest rate on the loan is actually 24%.

 A new breed of lenders is using leading-edge technology to assess potential borrowers and approve business loans online.
 With Moula, for example, the online application takes around 10 minutes to complete.
 In addition, bank account transactions are safely and securely analysed to determine loan approval and amounts.
 Once approved, the funds are immediately transferred to the borrower’s bank account.

 As unsecured loans, the business loan interest rate is higher, starting at around 15%.
 With unsecured loans from Moula, there are no hidden fees and charges.
-Also, there are no fees to set up the loan, for direct debits or for early repayment.
+Also, no fees for direct debits or early repayment.
 Often, these small business loans are used to boost working capital and cash flow.
 Find out more about Moula’s unsecured business loans and get some business loan basics.

 Making a decision when you know the business loan interest rate

 Now that you know the business loan interest rate for a variety of finance products, you can make a better-informed decision.
 Remember to read the fine print to understand the loan terms and conditions and whether fees and fees apply.
 To determine the true interest rate, including fees and charges, use the annual percentage rate (APR).
 To learn more about this, read Unmasking APR: How to Really Compare Business Loan Rates.

 For an overview of the business finance options available, read The Complete Guide to Business Loans in Australia.